srobo/team-emails/SR2026/2026-02-16-competition-details.md

 Hello everyone!

-It's just over a month until the big day - [the Competition][competition-event-page]!

-Before then, we have a few important updates and reminders for you:
+As [the Competition][competition-event-page] draws closer, we have a few important updates and reminders for you:

 ## Highlights